 - Every month on the Saturday evening before the full moon rises, Mauna Lani Resort hosts an enchanted evening of storytelling and entertainment on the lawn of the resort’s oceanfront Eva Parker Woods Cottage.
 Join Danny Kaniela Akaka for “Twilight at Kalahuipua‘a,” a night of music, dance and storytelling.
 Danny is Mauna Lani’s Cultural Historian, he is a kahu (Hawaiian priest), speaks fluent Hawaiian, performs as a musician and dancer.
 Call Mauna Lani Concierge at 808-881791 to confirm the dates and time (usually 8pm) MAUNA LANI DRIVE ∙ KOHALA COAST, ISLAND OF HAWAII

-- The best places to shop in Kona is Walmart, Costco and Safeway, Kta Market and Foodland.
+- The best places to shop in Kona is Walmart, Costco, Kta Market, Sack and Save and Foodland.

 - For healthy fare check out Island Naturals Market & Deli ,74-5487 Kaiwi St.

-- Fav restaurants are Hayama Japanese Restaurant 75-5660 Kopiko St Ste D1, Broke Da Mouth Grindz, 74-5565 Luhia St, Umeke’s Poke Place, 75-143 Hualalai Rd #105, Pine Tree Cafe 73-4040 Hulikoa Dr (great for picking up something to take on the plane or to the beach – off highway 19 near airport), orchid thai restaurant, 74-5563 Kaiwi St, fav restaurant/bar to watch sunset – Huggos near downtown kona.
+- Fav restaurants are Shimaichi sushi near downtown kona, Hayama Japanese Restaurant 75-5660 Kopiko St Ste D1, Broke Da Mouth Grindz, 74-5565 Luhia St, Umeke’s Poke Place, 75-143 Hualalai Rd #105, Pine Tree Cafe 73-4040 Hulikoa Dr (great for picking up something to take on the plane or to the beach – off highway 19 near airport), orchid thai restaurant, 74-5563 Kaiwi St, fav restaurant/bar to watch sunset – Huggos near downtown kona for sunset drinks.
+Poi Boy Deli across from Walmart has great sandwiches.

-- Places to stay: If you can find a local who would be willing to check you in with his/her local ID, the Kona Islander Inn would run about 49.00 + taxes/night.
+- Places to stay: I primarily use homeexchange.com, air b&B or VRBO.
+I like to stay at the Kona Isle apts because they are close to town and has great ocean views.
+If you can find a local who would be willing to check you in with his/her local ID, the Kona Islander Inn would run about 49.00 + taxes/night.
 The number for this very cute hotel/condo is 1(800) 244-4752.
 I think their regular rates are about 89.00/night.
 There is one other very economical hotel, without phones or TV’s, that runs somewhere in the mid $50 range.
 It’s called the Manago Hotel and it is very clean (and quiet) for the money.
 Be sure to specify that you want a private bath.
 There number is (808)323-2624.
 All of these places can be “goggled” for pics and more accurate prices.
 This is the best I can think of, price-wise for the Kona side.
-Otherwise just use air b&B or VRBO.
-I like to stay at the Kona Isle apts because they are close to town and has great ocean views.
+Otherwise

 Be sure to check out the Puna side of the Big Island!!!